VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 Then, to compare with the observational data, add a write statement to your stopping criterion to print the effective temperature and the luminosity of the stopping point.

+Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after.
+The saved model files are in 'Load', and you will need to adjust the path to the files in `inlist1` and `inlist2`.

 <details>
   <summary>Hint 1</summary>